 So next time you’re talking to someone about bringing in a new tool to solve a particular problem, try to assess whether they’ve thought through the balance of ambition and adhesion to actually make it work.
-And, of course, if we can help with that (adhesion is what Variance does), just let us know.
+And, of course, if we can help with that, just let us know.

 Your First Ten Minutes